 - Never let your children get out of your sight.
 You never know what's around the corner.
 We recommend always keeping your children close.

 - You may encounter Black Bears, and other wildlife in the park.
 99% of the time they will run away, and it's always exciting and privilege to see them.
-The park does have Black Bears, but they aren't often what people expect.
-Please be sure to read over our Black Bear Necessities page to learn more about Black Bear, and how to handle an encounter.
+Please be sure to read over our Black Bear Necessities page to learn more about Black Bear and how to handle an encounter.

 - You may encounter snakes on the trail or near water.
 While it's rare to see them, it is possible.
 There are two venomous snakes in the park: the Timber Rattlesnake and the Copperhead.
 We always recommend teaching your children to never approach any snake and to view them from a safe distance.
 The risk of getting bit, and the snake being venomous isn't worth it.

 - Always read up on the trail you're planning to hike, understand where it goes and how to get where you intend to go.
-We always recommend bringing a trail map, which are available at both the Sugarlands and Oconoluftee visitor centers.
+We always recommend bringing a trail map, which are available at both the Sugarlands and the Oconaluftee visitor center.

 - You will most likely NOT have cell phone service

-Here a a couple of videos we have done, we recommend that you watch!
+Here are a couple of videos we have done, we recommend you watch!

 Our Hiking Guides

-See our full guides to more than 40 hikes and waterfalls in the Blue Ridge Mountains, on our Hiking Page.
+See our full guides to over 40 hikes and waterfalls in the Blue Ridge Mountains, on our Hiking Page.
 Information, Directions, Photos, Video, and more!